raymond-w-ko/omegacomplete.vim/README.md

 ### VIM taglist("^keyword$") Function Replacement and Enhancement
-As a natural result of cached tags, OmegaComplete offers a function to lookup tag information in constant time (cache is implemented as a unordered hash table).
+As a natural result of cached tags, OmegaComplete offers a function to lookup tag information in logarithmic time (cache is implemented as a std::multimap).
-This cuts down from the O( log(n) ) or O(n) time needed by VIM to perform a linear or binary search on the tags file everytime to find tag info.

-Also add a "prefix" tag info, which is the text that prefixes the keyword in the Ex command needed to find it.
+The VIM dict returned by this function also has a "prefix" key-value pair added, which is the text that prefixes the keyword in the Ex command needed to find it.
 This is useful for extracting return types from C++ function definitions, as ctags does not natively offer it.
 See my vimrc repository on how I use it for an example.